bgamari/ghc-wiki-import/emacs.md

 Most of us use Emacs for GHC development.
 This page lists various Emacs configuration tips and tricks used by GHC developers.
-It is meant to be self-contained, so that you can grab relevant piece of configuration, put it into your config file and benefit from it instantly.
+It is meant to be self-contained so that you can grab relevant piece of configuration, put it into your config file and benefit from it instantly.
 The only exception are two larger extensions for Emacs (haskell-mode and ghc-mod), where we direct you to external installation instructions and tutorials.